paris-swc/advanced-numpy-lesson/04-kmeans.md

 center_distance = np.sqrt(np.sum(deltas**2, 2))
 ```

 For each data point we find the center with minimum distance.
-We can use the `argmin` method with the axis argument:
+We can use the `argmin` method with the **axis argument**:

 ```python